Fatal Workplace Injuries

 Call (312) 487-2513 to discuss your case with our workplace wrongful death lawyers in Chicago.

-Fatal Accidents In The Workplace Statistics
+Fatal Workplace Accident Statistics

-What Are the Most Common Causes of Fatal Workplace Accidents?
+Common Causes of Fatal Workplace Accidents

 Workplace fatalities can occur anywhere but are more common in industries where workers do physical work, especially around heavy machinery or dangerous chemicals.